What is a Fulfillment Center? Top 10 Benefits of Using Fulfillment Warehouse for eCommerce Businesses in 2023

 Warehouses, however, schedule less frequent pickups regardless of the delivery speed specified by the customer since this enables them to stay cost-effective.
 They also use freight companies that adhere to pre-defined pickup windows.
 This can often cause delays and is also inflexible.

-Why Do You Need a Fulfillment Center for Your Business?
+Why Do You Need a Fulfillment Center for Your Business in 2023?

 Since a fulfillment company works with several shippers, their shipments are picked up at least once daily, ensuring timely deliveries.